AdhamNour/NodeJS-ECommerce-Application/README.md

 # NodeJS E-Commerce Demo REST API

-this is Demo form createing REST API for an E-Commerce Application
+this is Modular Application that provides  REST API for an E-Commerce

 ## Features
 The Application supports adding,updating removing any of theses entities